-Lease-up Reserves: Used to cover expenses prior to stabilized occupancy \$0 75% Total operating expenses plus replacement reserves and all debt service payments, excluding cash flow notes during the absorption period identified in the market study.
-Rental Assistance Reserves: Used to offset the loss of income from a rental assistance commitment \$0 100% Amount required per lender / syndicator documents.
-A detailed explanation of how the reserve was calculated, as well as how and when it will be used, must be provided.
-Note the Bank will evaluate the sizing and calculation of the reserves to determine reasonableness.
-The sum of all other reserves 3 months 12 months Total operating expenses plus replacement reserves and all debt service payments excluding cash flow notes.
+Reserve Type Minimum Maximum Of Lease-up Reserves: \$0 75% Total operating expenses plus replacement Used to cover reserves and all debt service payments, expenses prior to excluding cash flow notes during the stabilized occupancy absorption period identified in the market study.
+Rental Assistance \$0 100% Amount required per lender / syndicator Reserves: Used to documents.
+A detailed explanation of how the offset the loss of reserve was calculated, as well as how and income from a rental when it will be used, must be provided.
+Note assistance the Bank will evaluate the sizing and commitment calculation of the reserves to determine reasonableness.
+The sum of all other 3 months 12 months Total operating expenses plus replacement reserves reserves and all debt service payments excluding cash flow notes.